dart-lang/site-www/src/codelabs/dart-cheatsheet.md

 For extra credit, add an `assert` to catch words of less than two characters.

 {% comment %}
-ISSUE: The test was broken.
-I've fixed it in my gist.

 Is the assert even executed?
 I can't see any effect on the test, which makes me think asserts are ignored.
 Also, the test just checks for the presence of any exception, not for